appserver-io/appserver/_docs/message-queue.md

 ```

 and save this in a file called `/opt/appserver/myapp/META-INF/message-queues.xml`.
 The next thing
-we need is the `MessageBean` that allows us to receive and process a message in a separate thread.
+needed is the `MessageBean` that allows us to receive and process a message in a separate thread.

 ```php
 <?php